Sitefinity/sitefinity-aspnetcore-mvc-samples/src/breadcrumb/README.md

-# Language selector widget
+# Breadcrumb widget
-An example on how to create a language selector widget.
+An example on how to create a breadcrumb widget.

-This example demonstrates how to create a ViewComponent that will be used to display a language selector dropdown.
+This example demonstrates how to create a ViewComponent that will be used to display a breadcrumb.